Gamification in UX: How to Boost User Engagement

 In-app currency

 In-app currency serves a dual purpose: it rewards users for completing tasks and then encourages them to spend that currency within the app for additional rewards.
-This creates a feedback loop that motivates users to keep coming back.
+This creates a feedback loop that motivates users to keep coming back through the use of gamification.

 A three mobile screenshots which features achievements and in-app currency from our project